 Walk or bicycle the Old Croton Aqueduct trail.
 The original water supply to New York City is now a walking trail that runs from Croton-on-Hudson in the north to Yonkers in the south.
 Notably, the trail passes through the Lyndhurst estate in the south end of Tarrytown, and very near Washington Irving’s Sunnyside.

 Visit the Old Dutch Church of Sleepy Hollow.
 Founded around 1685, this is the church and 3-acre churchyard that appear in Washington Irving’s short story “The Legend of Sleepy Hollow.”
-Look for grave stones from the colonial era through the present.
+Look for grave stones from the colonial era through the present, including that of Katrina Van Tassell!
 You may walk the grounds on your own during visiting hours.
-Almost free—just 99 cents—is the iPad tour of the Old Dutch Burying Ground.

 Visit the Andre Captor’s Monument, North Broadway, Tarrytown (next to the Warner Library, 121 North Broadway, Tarrytown NY 10591).
 The monument marks the spot where three American militiamen captured British spy John André on September 23, 1780, exposing Benedict Arnold’s treasonous plot to turn over the American fort at West Point to the British.
 This is also the spot in “The Legend of Sleepy Hollow” where Ichabod Crane first encounters the Headless Horseman.